 Your Special Founding Member’s Deal:

-Given that back our data showsedthat this revolutionary tool could have had an 82% win-rate over the past 5 years...
-My publisher plans for us to sell our new Daily Profit Scanner service for as much as $5,000 per year...
+Given that backtest data showedthat this revolutionary tool could have had an 82% win-rate over the past 5 years...
+My publisher plans for us to sell our new Daily Profit Scanner service for as much as $9,997...
 And that would still be a bargain.
 But in a such a critical moment when millions of traders are on the wrong side of the A.I.
 Wealth Gap...
 We felt that it was important to offer our founding members the best deal we can during this summit.
-For the first 76 people who are ready to harness the power of S.A.M. with...
-You can become a founding member of Daily Profits Scanner for as low as $1,197 today.
+For the first 70 people who are ready to harness the power of S.A.M....
+We’re giving YOU the option to pick what savings and features you wish to take advantage of.

-That’s an 76%-OFF discount for the first 76 people ready to dive in today.
+Click on the secure link below this video and choose between 3 membership levels we have available.
+You can become a founding member of Daily Profits Scanner for as low as $1,497 today.
+That’s an 70%-OFF discount for the first 76 people ready to dive in today...
 At that low price, that comes out to less than $5 dollars per day.
 Which is a STEAL when you consider that S.A.M. is finding as many as 5 profitable trade setups every day.
 Let me tell you...
+When it comes to trading squeeze setups...
 It doesn’t take much to blow $5 per day out of the water when you’re trading a proven system.
 Imagine landing a 2,250% trade in just 7 days...
 One gain like that enough to turn $1,000 into $23,500..
 That would easily pay for a Daily Profits Scanner membership for life and then some!

 But there is a catch though...